Pulling the weeds in your law firm lawn or garden

 Is your once clean file room starting to accumulate some disorganization?
 Are files not put back where they should be?
 Is there paper all of a sudden lying around?

-Are the people in your firm who were once being productive with billable hours and accounts receivables starting to slack all of a sudden?
+Are the people in your firm who were once productive with billable hours and accounts receivable starting to slack off all of a sudden?

-Are the happy faces you used to see in meetings turning to folks who looks disengaged, uninterested and inattentive?
+Are the happy faces you used to see in meetings turning to folks who look disengaged, uninterested, and inattentive?

 Are retentions dropping for no apparent reason because the phones are still ringing off the hook?